Leody Taveras Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff leads the league.

-- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.96).
+- The Blue Jays have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.